marionstriz/forecast-factory/README.md

 all utilized packages are included in `build.gradle` file under dependencies.

-The app uses [OpenWeatherMap API](https://openweathermap.org/api) and requires and internet connection.
+The app uses [OpenWeatherMap API](https://openweathermap.org/api) and requires and internet connection and a valid API key.

 ## Instructions

 To successfully do anything with this application, this repository needs to be cloned to your local machine.

+For setup, replace your OpenWeatherMap API key where requested in `src/main/java/app/api/WeatherApi`

 Using a command line tool, navigate to the app source catalog and run the relevant commands shown below.

 ### Run Tests